neilsf/XC-BASIC/README.md

 Loads a binary file from the given device into memory using the KERNAL load routine.
 If `start_address` is not specified, the first to bytes (LB/HB) of the file will be used as the start address.
 Otherwise the first two bytes of the file will be discarded and the rest will be loaded into the memory addres specified by `start_address`.

 Use the `FERR` function to get error information on the loading process.

+### ORIGIN

+Syntax:

+	origin address

+The `ORIGIN` command instructs the underlying assembler to locate the code or data that follows to a specific location instead of the normal flow.

+- If the new address is less than the current address, the program won't compile.
+- If the new address is greater than the current address, the gap between the current and new address will be filled in with $FF bytes.

+The `ORIGIN` command can take a decimal or hexadecimal address, but no variables, constants or expressions are allowed here.

+Example:

+	rem the program starts here
+	goto start
+	incbin "sprites.bin"
+	origin $3800
+	incbin "charset.bin"
+	origin $4000
+	start:
+		rem the actual code starts here
+		print "welcome to my game"

+In the example above, sprite data will start right after the `GOTO` statement.
+The gap between the sprites and the charset will be filled with $FF-s.

+It is very important that the program code must never execute the empty gaps between the different "segments" that you define with `ORIGIN`, because that would lead to a crash.
+Consider the following example:

+	rem segment #1
+	print "hello world"

+	origin $1000
+	rem segment #2
+	print "hello again"

+The above program will break if there is a gap between the two segments.
+The good practice is the following:

+	rem segment #1
+	print "hello world"
+	goto seg2

+	origin $1000
+	rem segment #2
+	seg2:
+	print "hello again"

 ### PEEK